ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 * The extension suffix is completely optional, making existing
   {{RFC3339}} timestamps compatible with this format.

-* The format is compatible to the pre-existing popular syntax for attaching time zone names to timestamps ({{JAVAZDT}}).
+* The format is compatible with the pre-existing popular syntax for attaching time zone names to timestamps ({{JAVAZDT}}).

-* The format provides generalized way to attach any additional information to the timestamp.
+* The format provides a generalized way to attach any additional information to the timestamp.

 # Definitions {#defintions}